 Introduction to African Catfish hatchery set up and management

-In Europe, Clarias gariepinus was first introduced in the Netherlands in 1976.
-The first brood stock originated from the wild from 40 African catfish transferred from the Central African Republic (Hogedoorn and Vismans, 1980).
+African catfish was in Europe first introduced in the Netherlands in 1976.
+The first broodstock originated from the wild from 40 African catfish transferred from the Central African Republic to The Netherlands.
 Commercial farming of this species started in 1985 in recirculation aquaculture systems (RAS).

 Much later catfish strains from Israel and the Republic South Africa were introduced.
 These strains were crossed for the production of fingerlings and resulted in the currently cultured “Dutch strain” African catfish.